-Laurence Stephen Lowry (died 1976 aged 88) – Famous for painting industrial scenes with people like "matchstick men" with no shadows and no weather effects.
+Laurence Stephen Lowry (died 1976 aged 88) – Famous for painting industrial scenes with people with no shadows and no weather effects.
 He worked with only five colours

 (Pronounced lawr-uhns stee-vuhn low-ree)

 L. S. Lowry – The opposite of flowery

 His pictures were far from flowery (Lowry), being mostly stark industrial scenes with crowds of featureless people.

 To remember the L. S. stands for Laurence Stephen think: